 If your request is for copies of data that we cannot copy ourselves, such as photographs, we will charge you the actual cost we must pay an outside vendor for the copies.

-The cost of employee time to make copies is \$22.50 per hour.
+In most cases, the cost of employee time to make copies is \$25.00 per hour.